INFO-ESIPE/note-taking/ESIPE/Semestre 1/Python Fundamentals/02 - Flask.md

 > [!info]
 > Similarly to how we used `request.form.get('username')` instead of `request.form['username']` above, we use `request.cookies.get()` to correctly retrieve (or not) the cookie without raising a `KeyError` if the cookie isn't there.

+Similarly to Laravel, Flask allows to define **middlewares** which can capture/modify a request before it reaches the view function, and a responses before it is sent to the client.
+Middleware can be implemented as a decorator or a class that wraps the WSGI application.

 ***
 ## Response